CM10135 / Programming II: Tutorial 1

 inside a shell window (Meta-X shell) so that you can have access to

 editing commands.
-If you don't know lisp, just try to type things
+If you don't know emacs, just try to type things

 correctly from the command line.